Shivanikanodia/MLFLOW_EXPERIMENTATION/README.md

 **Model training, testing with Logistic Regression, Random Forest XGBoost and Evaluation**

 **Model monitoring and tracking using MLflow (parameters, metrics, artifacts, comparison).**

-Each stage of the pipeline was built for reproducibility, scalability, and used SHAP for interpretability.

 ---